mayconfmelo/min-article/docs/manual.typ

 Because of that, you can put this command anywhere inside the document body and it will be generated in the right place, right at the very end of the document as the ABNT NBR 6022 determines.
-Acknowledgments is a text used to thank and recognize the worth of prople with important roles in the creation of the article.
+Acknowledgments is a text used to thank and recognize the worth of people with important roles in the creation of the article.

 = Figure command